 Allocation procedure for the Bachelor's degree programme Psychology

-To get a better appreciation of the relevance of the standardized national aptitude test, please read the following information on the student admissions procedure.
+To categorise the relevance of the aptitude test, please read the following information on the admission procedure.

 Admission quotas and selection criteria